JonUdell/xmlui-mastodon/pages/ProjectLog.md

 > Absence of Default Width in Props: The Stack documentation lists all properties and their defaults, but does not mention a default width of 100%.
 Instead, it only describes the width property as optional, implying that if not set, the Stack will size to its content.

-> General UI Layout Convention: Most UI layout engines (including CSS Flexbox, which XMLUI is conceptually similar to) default to “shrink to fit content” unless a width is specified.
+> General UI Layout Convention: Most UI layout engines (including CSS Flexbox, which XMLUI is conceptually similar to) default to "shrink to fit content" unless a width is specified.
 The documentation and examples are consistent with this convention.

 > No Contradictory Statement: Nowhere in the documentation does it state that Stack or its variants will fill the parent by default.